phil-opp/blog_os/blog/content/second-edition/posts/08-hardware-interrupts/index.md

     _stack_frame: &mut ExceptionStackFrame)
 {
     print!("k");
-    unsafe { PICS.lock().notify_end_of_interrupt(KEYBOARD_INTERRUPT_ID) }
+    unsafe { PICS.lock().notify_end_of_interrupt(interrupts::KEYBOARD_INTERRUPT_ID) }
 }
 ```

 As we see from the graphic [above](#the-8259-pic), the keyboard uses line 1 of the primary PIC.
 This means that it arrives at the CPU as interrupt 33 (1 + offset 32).
 We again create a `KEYBOARD_INTERRUPT_ID` constant to keep things organized.
 In the interrupt handler, we print a `k` and send the end of interrupt signal to the interrupt controller.

-We now see that a `k` appears whenever we press or release a key.
-The keyboard controller generates continuous interrupts if the key is hold down, so we see a series of `k`s on the screen.
+We now see that a `k` appears on the screen when we press a key.
+However, this only works for the first key we press, even if we continue to press keys no more `k`s appear on the screen.
+This is because the keyboard won't send another interrupt if we haven't read the pressed from its data port.

 ### Reading the Scancodes